 A student recently emailed me to ask if I knew of an indicator or tool that could identify high quality trading environments versus choppy, unpredictable ones.
-Such an indicator would be valuable since many traders tend to overtrade when the markets become volatile and choppy.
+Such a trend indicator would be valuable since many traders tend to overtrade when the markets become volatile and choppy.
 What do I mean by choppy?
 Well, it would be a trendless environment where sharp, fast movements in both directions are present.
 It is where it seems difficult, if not impossible, to identify the potential direction of price movement, and it is what we have been experiencing in the markets a lot recently.

 Unfortunately, I do not know of a chop and slop indicator.
 However, when we are looking to trade, we want to focus on proper entries at supply and demand zones and trade in the direction of the dominant trend.
 Perhaps a trend indicator such as a moving average could be of use to identify when trading should be okay and when we would be best to stay out of the markets.